 I saw everything favorable for us along the line of our left and centre.
 When I came to the right appearances were different.
 The enemy had come out in full force to cut his way out and make his escape.
 McClernand’s division had to bear the brunt of the attack from this combined force.
 His men had stood up gallantly until the ammunition in their cartridge-boxes gave out.
 There was abundance of ammunition near by lying on the ground in boxes, but at that stage of the war it was not all of our commanders of regiments, brigades, or even divisions, who had been educated up to the point of seeing that their men were constantly supplied with ammunition during an engagement.
 When the men found themselves without ammunition they could not stand up against troops who seemed to have plenty of it.
 The division broke and a portion fled, but most of the men, as they were not pursued, only fell back out of range of the fire of the enemy.
 It must have been about this time that Thayer pushed his brigade in between the enemy and those of our troops that were without ammunition.
 At all events the enemy fell back within his intrenchments and was there when I got on the field.

 I saw the men standing in knots talking in the most excited manner.
 No officer seemed to be giving any directions.
 The soldiers had their muskets, but no ammunition, while there were tons of it close at hand.
 I heard some of the men say that the enemy had come out with knapsacks, and haversacks filled with rations.
 They seemed to think this indicated a determination on his part to stay out and fight just as long as the provisions held out.
 I turned to Colonel J. D. Webster, of my staff, who was with me, and said: “Some of our men are pretty badly demoralized, but the enemy must be more so, for he has attempted to force his way out, but has fallen back: the one who attacks first now will be victorious and the enemy will have to be in a hurry if he gets ahead of me.”
 I determined to make the assault at once on our left.
 It was clear to my mind that the enemy had started to march out with his entire force, except a few pickets, and if our attack could be made on the left before the enemy could redistribute his forces along the line, we would find but little opposition except from the intervening abatis.
 I directed Colonel Webster to ride with me and call out to the men as we passed: “Fill your cartridge-boxes, quick, and get into line; the enemy is trying to escape and he must not be permitted to do so.”
+This acted like a charm.
+The men only wanted some one to give them a command.
 We rode rapidly to Smith’s quarters, when I explained the situation to him and directed him to charge the enemy’s works in his front with his whole division, saying at the same time that he would find nothing but a very thin line to contend with.
 The general was off in an incredibly short time, going in advance himself to keep his men from firing while they were working their way through the abatis intervening between them and the enemy.
 The outer line of rifle-pits was passed, and the night of the 15th General Smith, with much of his division, bivouacked within the lines of the enemy.
 There was now no doubt but that the Confederates must surrender or be captured the next day.

 Brief observations: I underlined the passage some readers might focus on (“sheeple,” etc.); some might conclude that command consists only in giving orders.
 But notice first how Grant assesses the topography: “along the line of our left and centre.
 When I came to the right…” Then Grant assesses the reason for present failure (logistics, naturally: “the ammunition in their cartridge-boxes gave out”).
 Then Grant assesses the enemy: “the one who attacks first now will be victorious,” and doesn’t waste any time (“I determined to make the assault at once”).
 He then fixed the logistics problem (“Fill your cartridge-boxes, quick”).
 Then Grant gives the order to attack.
 And not to telegraph my conclusions, here, but compare this to the campaign described in Shattered.